 Diplomatic disagreements mean people carrying Qatari passports are unable to enter Saudi Arabia.
 Citizens of Israel, and those born in the country, cannot enter.
 Israeli entry stamps or other proof of having visited Israel no longer prevents tourists from also visiting Saudi Arabia.

 If you are using one of the kingdom’s international airports to change flights, you do not require a visa or transit visa.
 This assumes you are not leaving the airport at any point.
 However, if the time between connecting flights is greater than 12 hours, you should check whether a transit visa is required.
 Saudi tourist visas stipulate the point of entry and exit permitted.
 It normally excludes crossing the causeway into neighboring Bahrain.

 Visiting Saudi Arabia

 Saudi Arabia has made substantial concessions to open itself up to international tourism.
 If you’re already in the Middle East, why not try a 13 day tour of Jordan, Israel, and Saudi Arabia, or visit Saudi Arabia from Aqaba on a 3 day tour?
-Or go on a 3 day tour of Madain Saleh from Riyadh Valley.
+Or go on a 3 day tour of Madain Saleh from Riyadh.
 While you almost certainly need a visa to visit the kingdom, for most tourists it’s a quick and easy process.
 Find a hotel in Saudi Arabia, or tours throughout the country.